zulfnore/styles-twentyfourteen/readme.txt

 == Changelog ==

 = 1.0.3 =
+* Warning: Changes to some setting names will cause values to be lost.
 * Fix: Rename settings and groups to be consistent with other Styles TwentyXX plugins.
 * New: Move Featured Content settings to 2014 Featured Content group.